NeilJustice/ZenUnitAndMetalMock/README.md

 <h1 align="center">ZenUnit & ZenMock</h1>

-<h4 align="center">ZenUnit is a single-header C++17 unit testing framework with a high-readability syntax for specifying value-parameterized and type-parameterized unit tests.</h4>
+<h4 align="center">ZenUnit is a single-header C++ unit testing framework with a unique syntax for specifying value-parameterized and type-parameterized unit tests.</h4>

-<h4 align="center">ZenMock is a single-header C++17 mocking framework powered by ZenUnit with a high-readability arrange-act-assert syntax for confirming the correctness of calls and return values to and from virtual, non-virtual, static, and free functions.</h4>
+<h4 align="center">ZenMock is a single-header C++ mocking framework powered by ZenUnit with the ability to confirm the correctness of calls and return values to and from virtual, non-virtual, static, and free functions with an easily readable arrange-act-assert syntax.</h4>

 |Build Type|Build Status|
 |----------|------------|